60 day rule credit card dispute SEO Brief & AI Prompts

-Use this page to plan, write, optimize, and publish an informational article about 60 day rule credit card dispute from the How to Dispute Credit Card Charges topical map.
+Plan and write a publish-ready informational article for 60 day rule credit card dispute with search intent, outline sections, FAQ coverage, schema, internal links, and copy-paste AI prompts from the How to Dispute Credit Card Charges topical map.
 It sits in the Legal framework & core concepts content group.

 The FCBA 60-day rule requires a written billing error notice to be mailed to the creditor within 60 days after the creditor mailed the first billing statement that contained the error.
 That 60-day period is a statutory deadline under the Fair Credit Billing Act and is measured in calendar days, not business days; missing it can forfeit statutory protections such as a temporary withholding of payment on the disputed amount.
 The notice must reasonably describe the error and include the account holder’s name and account number so the creditor can investigate under the Act’s procedures.